mlorentedev/astrowind/src/content/blog/2024-03-10/en.md

 ---
-title: "The Magic of the Cloud"
+title: 'The Magic of the Cloud'
-description: "Imagine a wide-open sky where you can store all your digital treasures and access them from anywhere.
-That’s the magic of the cloud—a virtual space where your data can live, free from the limits of your personal devices."
+description: 'Imagine a wide-open sky where you can store all your digital treasures and access them from anywhere.
+That’s the magic of the cloud—a virtual space where your data can live, free from the limits of your personal devices.'
 pubDate: 2024-03-10
 lang: en
 ---